 When a baby is born – any baby, be it a human or animal– their immune and digestive systems are not yet fully functional.
 For this reason, a newborn is unable to consume the same foods and drinks as a mature person.
 Furthermore, newborns are at a higher risk of developing digestive problems and are more susceptible to illness as their immune system is weak and cannot block pathogenic microorganisms from entering their body – this can then lead to infections, viruses and disease.

 This is where colostrum comes into play.
 Before a child is born, the mammary glands of a female mammal begin to produce the milk-like substance, known as colostrum.
 It does not contain the same fats as regular milk and thus it is much easier for the newborn baby’s digestive system to digest and process.

-Furthermore, colostrum contains numerous bioactive components, such as immune and growth factors, antibodies and enzymes.
+Furthermore, colostrum contains numerous bioactive components, such as immune factors, antibodies and enzymes.
 This rich source of components strengthens the baby’s immune system and helps their digestive system work more efficiently.

 It essentially works as a way of transferring important immune factors from mother to newborn and thus serves as an essential food source for newborn babies.
 It gives their bodies the ability to fight against harmful pathogenic micro-organisms, and to build their digestive systems to help them process things such as milk.